Earn up to 9.25 AMA PRA Category 1 Credits™.

-Join us for the upcoming virtual Prostate MR Micro-Course.
-You will have opportunity to review and analyze the most challenging prostate cases and learn from world-class radiologists, Katarzyna Macura, MD, PhD, FACR and Andrei Purysko, MD.
+Join us for the upcoming Prostate MR Virtual Course.
+You will have opportunity to review and analyze the most challenging prostate cases and learn from world-class radiologists.

 During the two-hour pre-recorded session of the course, faculty will review selected cases to discuss the imaging findings and challenges during the interpretation of mpMRI.
-You will also have the opportunity to:
+At the conclusion of this course, participants will be able to:

-NOTE: Micro-courses are NOT compatible with tablets (specifically iPads).
+NOTE: Virtual courses are NOT compatible with tablets (specifically iPads).

 For information about the accreditation of this program, please contact the ACR at email@example.com.